 When your cats groom you, they aren't interested in creating proper feline hairdos (well, maybe some cats have a style in mind).
 More likely, cats that target an owner's hair simply trigger on the "furry part" of the human and want to share the family scent with proper grooming.

 The cat might receive some sort of reinforcement that encourages them to repeat the behavior.
 Do you talk to the cat and pet it during this grooming?
 Or it may be enough simply to respond if your cat taps your head to get you to move back into range if you move away.

 The behavior can become a bit aggravating when overdone.
-Some cats actually pull out the owner's hair or chew it off, just like they over-groom themselves from stress.
+Some cats pull out the owner's hair or chew it off, just like they can over-groom themselves from stress.
 The pulling/chewing behavior may be an extension of the wool-sucking sorts of targeting Oriental heritage cats often seem to indulge.
-That can have a basis in nutritional deficits (sometimes anemia) not to mention the potential for hairballs if they swallow long strands of human hair.
+That behavior may stem from a nutritional deficit in some cases.
+The potential for hairballs exists if your cat swallows long strands of human hair.
 If a cat seems to want to eat your hair, it's a good reason to go to the veterinarian for a check-up.

 You can offer kitty a substitute such as a fuzzy stuffed toy, and shoo the cat away from your head to prevent being snatched bald.
 But in most cases, consider a cat grooming a human's hair to be a huge compliment and gesture of affection, sort of the kitty equivalent of a petting session.
 Don't worry, the cat won't expect you to become kitty beauticians with a lick and a promise.
 Petting will do.